msprunck/druid/docs/content/Deep-Storage.md

 [Apache Cassandra](http://www.datastax.com/what-we-offer/products-services/datastax-enterprise/apache-cassandra) can also be leveraged for deep storage.
 This requires some additional druid configuration as well as setting up the necessary schema within a Cassandra keystore.

-Please note that this is a community contributed module and does not support Cassandra 2.x.
+Please note that this is a community contributed module and does not support Cassandra 2.x or hadoop-based batch indexing.
 For more information on using Cassandra as deep storage, see [Cassandra Deep Storage](Cassandra-Deep-Storage.html).